ebpf-networking/bash-cni/bashcni-bin/README.md

 ## Use the bridge plugin

 The bash-cni executable uses the bridge plugin to create the cni0 bridge, if necessary.
 It then calls the host-local plugin for IP Address Management (IPAM).
-VMs.
 The code below shows an example of using the bridge plugin.

 ```